tttor/ctrl-foundation/method/README.md

       * policy gradients are estimated from rollouts the variance is often extreme
       * requires on-policy samples
 * `value-based` (value iteration)
+  * learned the values of actions and then selected actions based on their estimated action values; (their policies would not even exist without the action-value estimates)
   * Bellman equ is fundamental to value fn learning:
     * relates the value of $(s,a)$ to the value os the subsequent $(s', a')$
   * pros and cons